Generating Semantic Adversarial Examples via Feature Manipulation: Abstract

 \section{Abstract}

-The vulnerability of deep neural networks to adversarial attacks has been widely demonstrated (e.g., adversarial example attacks).
-Traditional attacks perform unstructured pixel-wise perturbation to fool the classifier.
-An alternative approach is to have perturbations in the latent space.
+The vulnerability of deep neural networks to adversarial attacks has been widely demonstrated (e.g., adversarial example).
+Traditional attacks perform unstructured pixel-wise perturbation to fool the classifier, which results in distinguishment from natural samples and lacks interpretability for human perceptions.
+Alternative approaches are to explore coarse-granularity structural perturbations in the latent space.
 However, such perturbations are hard to control due to the lack of interpretability and disentanglement.
-In this paper, we propose a more practical adversarial attack by designing structured perturbation with semantic meanings.
+In this paper, we propose a practical adversarial attack by designing fine-granularity structural perturbation with respect to semantic meanings.
 Our proposed technique manipulates the semantic attributes of images via the disentangled latent codes.
-The intuition behind our technique is that images in similar domains have some commonly shared but theme-independent semantic attributes, e.g. thickness of lines in handwritten digits, that can be bidirectionally mapped to disentangled latent codes.
-We generate adversarial perturbation by manipulating a single or a combination of these latent codes and propose two unsupervised semantic manipulation approaches: vector-based disentangled representation and feature map-based disentangled representation, in terms of the complexity of the latent codes and smoothness of the reconstructed images.
+We design adversarial perturbation by manipulating a single or a combination of these latent codes and propose two unsupervised semantic manipulation approaches: vector-based disentangled representation and feature map-based disentangled representation, in terms of the complexity of the latent codes and smoothness of the reconstructed images.
 We conduct extensive experimental evaluations on real-world image data to demonstrate the power of our attacks for black-box classifiers.
 We further demonstrate the existence of a universal, image-agnostic semantic adversarial example.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{